T3DocumentationStarter/PeterPan/Documentation/ReSTlings/Index.rst

 ReST Tryouts
 ============

-Inline code with blanks at the beginning
+Wanted: Inline code starting with blanks
 ========================================

-Search Unicode for "space": http://unicode-suche.de/unicode-namesearch.pl?term=space
+See also: Unicode search for "space": http://unicode-suche.de/unicode-namesearch.pl?term=space

 Using U+0020 SPACE
 ------------------